Dave-team/Knowledge-base/Communication.md

 - Also, make sure you really understand the question and why that person is asking that question. -	Seek for to understand, before being understood. -	To make sure you agree on something, ask probing questions and get it in writing (ideally get them to write it down).
 Ask them what their understanding of the matter is

 ## Helpful tactics
 - Repeat the last words someone has said
 - Repeating the question
+- It can be helpful to let the other person summarize the main points
 - “If I understood you correctly, you are saying that”
 - “Don’t you think that we should do this and this?”
 - “What do you mean?”
 - “What do you think?”
 - “Really”?
 - “Wow, that’s interesting”
 - “I see what you mean”
 - “Help me understand”
 - “Can you tell me more about your views?”